mlochbaum/BQN/running.md

 ### dzaima/BQN

 [dzaima/BQN](https://github.com/dzaima/BQN/) is an implementation in Java created by modifying the existing dzaima/APL, and should be easy to run on desktop Linux and Android.
-It may be abandoned as dzaima is now working on CBQN.
+It was historically the main implementation, but is now updated only to stay up to date with language changes.
 It has almost complete syntax support but incomplete primitive support: major missing functionality is dyadic Depth (`⚇`), Windows (`↕`), and many cases of set functions (`⊐⊒∊⍷`, mostly with rank >1).

-In this repository and elsewhere, dzaima/BQN scripts are called with `#! /usr/bin/env dbqn`.
-This requires an executable file `dbqn` somewhere in your path with the following contents:
+To get an executable that works like CBQN, make a script with the following contents.
+Scripts may use `#! /usr/bin/env dbqn` to run with dzaima/BQN specifically, but this is rare now (in this repository, only `test/dzaima` does it).

     #! /bin/bash